Dwarka: Culture

 Janmashtami is the main festival that is celebrated during the months of August and September with great fervor and piety as it is believed to be the abode of Lord Krishna in prehistoric times.
 The festival is marked by several night long celebrations to mark the birth of Krishna.
 Bhajans and sermons are part of the festivities.
 At midnight there is reenactment of Krishna's childhood in the form of Garba and Raas dances.
 On this occasion, the local boys create a pyramid and a young boy in the costume of Krishna climbs up this pyramid to strike a pot holding butter, an act which Krishna had mischievously performed with the gopis.
 This is also known as "Dahi Handi" or Utlotsavam.

 Sharda Peeth Vidya Sabha is an educational society sponsored by the Sharda Peeth, which runs an arts college in Dwarka.
-The city is also home to the N.D.H.
+The town is also home to the N.D.H.
 High School and P.V.M Girls' High School.